 Influential blogger James Altrucher calls this new social media landscape the “Choose Yourself” era.
 This new era is led by the social media creators who are harnessing the power of their smartphone, tablets and laptops to inspire and empower others with thought-provoking stories told with images, videos and written word.

 What’s amazing about this shift is we all have the means of creative production at our fingertips now.
 To understand the magnitude of this paradigm shift and the new frontier of opportunities that it creates, I want to share with you some of the best documentaries that illustrate what’s happening in social media.

 These fascinating social media documentaries will give you a glimpse into the future of social media and you can see why personal storytelling reminiscent of aboriginal cultures rules once again in an age where anyone can share a powerful message and build their tribe.

 This excellent documentary interviews people at the forefront of the social media and content marketing industries to get their insights into how the digital revolution has created a new range of creative possibilities for individuals and the businesses they create.

 In the digital world, everyone needs to be in the business of storytelling.
 We all need to think like media companies and build our personal brands by creating and sharing stories that reflects our values and demonstrates our skills.
-To distinguish yourself in a highly competitive world, you must continually develop your creative skills and talents by sharing useful content and ideas with your social networks.

 2. Generation Like: